matthewgallina/smockin/README.md

 <br />

-**Version 2** of sMockin brings about a few signicant changes...
+**Version 2.1.0 of sMockin brings about a few significant changes...

-- First off, we have removed the JMS and FTP mocking servers (no one was using them) and are now purely focused on HTTP based API mocking.
+- The JMS and FTP mocking servers have been removed (as no one was using them) and we are now purely focused on HTTP based API mocking.

-- The other big change has been on improving multi user mode.
-Adding and editing mocks no longer requires the mock server to be continuously restarted, providing a much more seamless experience for teams using sMockin collaboratively.
+- Adding and editing mocks no longer requires the mock server to be continuously restarted, providing a much more seamless experience.

+- Multi user mode has been greatly improved based on user feedback and suggestions.

+- Users looking for more control can now utilise javascript to deliver mock functionality.

 <br />